 In order to make your mailing list work, you need to be able to manage people subscribing and unsubscribing to it; and you need to be able to verify e-mails, store them all, back them up and generally do a lot of management to them.

+This is where an "Auto-Responder" comes in handy; which is essentially a tool, designed specifically for this purpose.

 Auto-Responders are unfortunately not free; that means you need to pick very carefully, which one you're going to use.
 As with Affiliate Networks; there are three big choices that people tend to pick from, and these are: Promo Response, MailChimp, AWeber and GetResponse.